Dog Training

 Why Prong Collars Hurt

 Thank you Eileen Anderson for writing an informative blog on the physics of a prong collar.
 Please see additional note at the bottom of the post.
-Prong collars, also called pinch collars, are metal chain [...]
+Dog guardians searching for effective leash solutions are often [...]

 Do Dogs Have a Negativity Bias?

 This is a fascinating article by Linda Case on Negativity Bias and how it probably also applies to dogs.
 This article helps support the need for positive reinforcement based training!
-Negativity bias – We [...]
+Humans are wired to notice [...]